Rising star Lippo de Carrere caps sensational HH The Amir Sword Festival

 In a sense it was a case of saving the best for last as the final day of the meeting featured four Wathnan winners, including success in the feature race, the HH The Amir Sword, a Group 1 for Purebred Arabians.
 Lippo de Carrere, trained by Alban de Mieulle, posted a resounding triumph over the the outstanding Al Ghadeer in his final career start as the latter attempted to make history with a third third successive victory in the race and a third Doha Triple Crown.

-Already successful in last month’s HE Sheikh Joaan Bin Hamad Al Thani Trophy and the Qatar Derby in December, the progressive five-year-old is the rising star on the scene as Al Ghadeer is preparing to retire to stud.
+Already successful in last month’s HE Sheikh Joaan Bin Hamad Al Thani Trophy, the Qatar Derby and the G1 UK Arabian Derby on the St Leger undercard at Doncaster last year, the progressive five-year-old is the rising star on the scene as Al Ghadeer is preparing to retire to stud.

 Olly Tait said after the race, ‘To beat a champion such as Al Ghadeer is bittersweet, but we are thrilled with Lippo de Carrere who is a horse on the way up.
 We are thrilled to win the Sword.’